Visiting Jane Austens house in the beautiful village Chawton, Hampshire

 Jane Austen, one of the world’s most famous authors, spent most of her life in the historic and beautiful county of Hampshire in the south of England.
 As part of my research project I have been studying her life and works, plus her fashion, style and her home here in Hampshire ( fortunately also my home county!)
 It has been absolutely fascinating!

-July 18th 2017 marks the bicentenery of Jane Austen’s death and I have just released a collection of ten new fabrics, wallpapers and giftwraps at my Spoonflower shop to commemorate this! https://www.spoonflower.com/collections/200781-jane-austen-regency-fashion-jane-ites-celebrating-janeausten200-bicentenery-by-magentarosedesigns I also have some Jane Austen products created from my watercolour art at my other online shops.
+July 18th 2017 marked the bicentenery of Jane Austen’s death and I released a collection of ten new fabrics, wallpapers and giftwraps at my Spoonflower shop to commemorate this! https://www.spoonflower.com/collections/200781-jane-austen-regency-fashion-jane-ites-celebrating-janeausten200-bicentenery-by-magentarosedesigns I also have some Jane Austen products created from my watercolour art at my other online shops.
 Please check my shops page for the links.
-There are many local events in order to celebrate Jane’s Bicentenery, which you can find details of at http://janeausten200.co.uk/

 Jane austen fabrics, also for sale as wallpaper and giftwrap at my Spoonflower shop, inspired by regency fashions and hobbies